hmazzuchetti/hmazzuchetti/README.md

 ##

-👀❤️I'M CURRENTLY LOOKING FOR A REACT FRONT END JOB❤️👀
+👀❤️I'M CURRENTLY HARD STUDYING ANGULAR TO TRY A POSITION AT GOOGLE AT THE NEXT YEARS.
+IF YOU WANT YOU CAN REFER ME❤️👀

 ##